Keep the Beat ❤️

 • Pause briefly at the top

-That’s a squat.
-Using a chair helps keep the movement controlled and accessible.
-As you build confidence, you can use a lower seat, slow the movement down or do it without the chair – but every version counts.
+That’s a hinge movement.
+The glute bridge is a great way to practise this pattern in a supported, controlled position.
+As you build confidence, you can slow the movement down or hold the top position a little longer – but every version counts.

-You don’t need a high number for this to be worthwhile.
+You don’t need a high number of repetitions for this to be worthwhile.
 A good starting point is 6 to 10 controlled repetitions, take a short break, and then repeat.

 February 2026 Strava Challenges